digenoma-lab/HistologyFeatureExtraction/README.md

 - TRIDENT repository cloned and configured
 - CHIEF repository (if using CHIEF slide encoder)
 - Access to required model weights and checkpoints
+- Hugging Face account with access token (for downloading model weights)

 ## Installation